lorin/booknotes/Drift-Into-Failure.md

   incidents have common causes and that incidents are qualitatively identical to accidents except for being just one step short of a true or complete failure) is probably wrong for complex systems.
+- Drift, in other words, is not just a decrease of a system’s adaptive capacity.
+It is as much an emergent property of a system’s adaptive capacity.
 - In high-reliability organizations, active searching and exploration for ways to do things more safely is preferred over passively adapting to regulation or top-down control